maximyudayev/Realtime-ST-GCN/README.md

 ```

 ### Pretrained Model
-We provided the pretrained model weithts of our **ST-GCN** models.
+We provided the pretrained model weights of our **ST-GCN** models.
 The model weights can be downloaded by running the script:
 ```shell
 ./tools/get_models.sh
 ```
-You can also download the models manually from [Google Drive](https://www.youtube.com/watch?v=BBJa32lCaaY) and put them into ```./pretrained_models```.
+You can also download the models manually from [Google Drive](https://www.youtube.com/watch?v=BBJa32lCaaY) and put them into `./pretrained_models` (local environment) or `$VSC_SCRATCH/rt_st_gcn/pretrained_models` (VSC environment), for the same reason as in the section above.

 <!--
 ## Testing Pretrained Models